backdrop-contrib/views_system/README.md

 Views System
 ============

-Extends the Views module and provides additional fields, filter criteria, and sort criteria for Modules/Themes/Theme engines.
+Extends the Views module and provides fields, filter criteria, and sort criteria for Modules/Themes/Theme engines.

 Installation
 ------------